The multimode conditional quantum Entropy Power Inequality and the squashed entanglement of the multimode extreme bosonic Gaussian channels: The squashed entanglement of multimode extreme bosonic Gaussian channels

 \paragraph{Lower bound.} Let us begin by computing the lower bound of a one-mode pure-loss bosonic Gaussian attenuator.
 To do this we apply step by step \alref{alg:LowerBound1} with $n=1$. \begin{enumerate} \item With the same notation as in \alref{alg:LowerBound1} and thanks to Equations \eqref{eq:A4}, \eqref{eq:S_beam_splitter} and \eqref{eq:K_alpha_from_S} we have:

 From Equation \eqref{eq:sigmaCDN} therefore follows

-\item It is easy to verify that a symplectic matrix that diagonalises $\sigma_{CD}(N)$ is given by
+\item It is easy to verify that a symplectic matrix that diagonalises $\sigma_{CD}(N)$ is given by \modifica{

-\item From Equation \eqref{eq:Skpkp}, it is easy to see that the quantities defined in \tref{theo:SqEnt-bounds} are $b_1^C=b_2^D=k'$ and $b_1^D=b_2^C=k'-1$, from which it follows that Equation \eqref{eq:C_LB} takes the form
+} \item From Equation \eqref{eq:Skpkp}, it is easy to see that the quantities defined in \tref{theo:SqEnt-bounds} are $b_1^C=b_2^D=k'$ and $b_1^D=b_2^C=k'-1$, from which it follows that Equation \eqref{eq:C_LB} takes the form \modifica{

-\end{enumerate}
+} \end{enumerate}

-\paragraph{Upper bound.} Although the upper bound for this channel has already been proved in \cite{takeoka2014squashed,de2019entropy,takeoka2014fundamental}, we compare this result with our new algorithm \alref{alg:UpperBound} for calculating the upper bound. \begin{enumerate} \item Thanks to Equations \eqref{eq:S1/2} and \eqref{eq:S_beam_splitter} and fixing the state of the system $F$ to be the vacuum state, we have:
+\paragraph{Upper bound} Although the upper bound for this channel has already been proved in \cite{takeoka2014squashed,de2019entropy,takeoka2014fundamental}, we compare this result with our new algorithm \alref{alg:UpperBound} for calculating the upper bound. \begin{enumerate} \item Thanks to Equations \eqref{eq:S1/2} and \eqref{eq:S_beam_splitter} and fixing the state of the system $F$ to be the vacuum state, it holds